rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     Register-PSRepository -Default
     Set-PSRepository -Name "PSGallery" -InstallationPolicy Trusted
     ```
+    > **Note**: If you are using the VM from the suggested template, the repository is already registered and you will receive an error that you can ignore.

 6. Next, execute the following command to remove any previous versions of Azure PowerShell: